What is Parental Alienation?

 Whatever the method or exact circumstances, the resultant harm of parental alienation can be devastating to the relationship between the child and parent.
 An attorney at our firm can discuss all the options with you in any divorce or family law situation such as this so that you understand what can be done about it.
 We care about families and want the best for your relationship with your children.

 Despite a divorce or separation, there is no reason to allow your former spouse to spoil the relationship you have with your child or children.
 It is understandable that divorces are emotionally charged for all involved but it is important to do all you can to preserve a stable family life for your children.
-Call our team for the aggressive and effective advocacy you deserve!
+Call The Meyers Law Group, P.C. for the aggressive and effective advocacy you deserve!